INSTITUTE OF QUALITY AND ACCREDITATION IN HEALTHCARE

 PREPARATION FOR ACCREDITATION

-In the process of preparing for accreditation, medical institutions can use the services of qualified individuals and legal entities.
-The process of preparing for accreditation varies in duration and usually takes from three to twelve months.
-The optimal period for effective preparation is one year.
-However, health care facilities that consistently meet accreditation standards throughout the life of their accreditation status may not perceive the need for specialized preparatory services.
-These clinics usually have designated responsible staff who carry out the necessary activities to ensure ongoing compliance with established accreditation standards.
+In the process of preparation for accreditation, medical institutions may use the services of qualified individuals and legal entities.
+The process of preparation for accreditation varies in duration and usually takes from three to twelve months.
+The optimal period for effective preparation is considered to be one year.
+However, medical institutions that systematically comply with the requirements of accreditation standards throughout the entire period of accreditation status may not feel the need for specialized preparatory services.
+These clinics usually have designated responsible employees who carry out the necessary actions to continuously maintain compliance with the established accreditation standards.

 STEP 2

-To initiate the accreditation process, you must submit an application in electronic format, indicating your preferred date for the assessment.
-Once your application has been processed, your organization will be included in the external due diligence (accreditation) plan and you will be notified accordingly.
+To initiate the accreditation process, you must submit an application in electronic format, indicating the preferred date for the assessment.
+Once the application is processed, your organization will be included in the external comprehensive assessment (accreditation) plan, and you will be notified accordingly.

 RESULT

-Our employee will contact you to clarify all the necessary details and provide instructions for preparing and sending the required set of documentation
+Our employee will contact you to clarify all the necessary details and to provide instructions on how to prepare and submit the required set of documentation.

 STEP 3